The unluckiest star: A spectroscopically confirmed repeated partial tidal disruption event AT 2022dbl: Discussion

 We now try to rebuild the orbit of this "unluckiest star", before it got stripped by the BH.
-Assuming a BH mass of $10^{6.19}\ M_\odot$, and an elliptical orbit with a period of $\sim$710 days, the semi-major axis of the orbit should be log $a$ (cm) = 15.4, or $a\approx180$ AU.
-For a solar-like star, the tidal radius should be log $R_{\rm t}$ (cm) = 12.9, or $R_{\rm t}\approx0.5$ AU.
+Assuming a BH mass of $10^{6.40}\ M_\odot$, and an elliptical orbit with a period of $\sim$710 days, the semi-major axis of the orbit should be log $a$ (cm) = 15.5, or $a\approx210$ AU.
+For a solar-like star, the tidal radius should be log $R_{\rm t}$ (cm) = 13.0, or $R_{\rm t}\approx0.6$ AU.
 Hence, the eccentricity is $e=1-R_{\rm p}/a\sim 1-R_{\rm t}/a\approx 0.997$.
-Both the eccentricity and the BH mass are well consistent with the pTDE scenario of \citet{Lu2023}: Flares are produced by the unstable mass transfer due to Roche lobe overflow of a low-mass main sequence star in a highly eccentric ($e\gtrsim0.95$) orbit around a BH with mass $\gtrsim$$10^6\,M_\odot$, after the Hills breakup of a stellar binary into a hypervelocity star and a bound star.
+Based on this result, we tentatively propose a scenario for repeated pTDEs at the end of Section \ref{subsec:robust}.